 This initiative could be assisted by coastal restoration projects for shoreline protection (e.g. living shorelines, oyster recycling programs) that are placed in productive oyster areas, benefiting both natural reefs and private oyster leases.
-One recently completed project in Louisiana was Queen Bess Island which was restored to benefit the brown pelican population, but at the same time will provide settlement areas for oysters.
-Possible oyster projects that could be considered for this initiative may include the purchase and relocation of oysters from permanently "closed" private lease areas based on Louisiana Department of Health (LDH) closure areas, in order to establish spawning stock sanctuaries or possibly relaying these oysters to strategic locations across the public oyster areas and placing them in some of these "up-estuary" sanctuaries.
+One recently completed project in Louisiana was Queen Bess Island which was restored to benefit the brown pelican population, but at the same time will provide settlement areas for oysters on the rock substrate used to protect the island's rim.
+Possible oyster projects that could be considered for this initiative may include the purchase and relocation of oysters from permanently "closed" private lease areas based on Louisiana Department of Health (LDH) closure areas, in order to establish spawning stock sanctuaries or possibly relaying these oysters to strategic locations across the public oyster areas and placing them in some of these sanctuary networks.